-- Cut the chicken breast fillets into small dice, mix in the olive oil and sea salt (I added some smoked paprika for the Mexican touch) and form into 4 patties, pressing them together well.
-Set aside in the fringe until ready to use.
+- Cut the fillets into small dice, mix in the olive oil and sea salt (I added some smoked paprika for the Mexican touch) and form into 4 patties, pressing them together well.
+Set aside in the fridge until ready to use.

-- Brown the onion in a frying pan set over high heat with olive oil, set a quarter aside.
+- Brown the onion in a frying pan set over high heat with olive oil and once done, set a quarter of the onions aside.
 Reduce the heat to low and add the crème fraîche and parsley.
-Cook, stirring, until reduced.
+Cook, stirring until reduced.
 Season with sea salt and freshly ground black pepper.

-- Season the patties with sea salt, cook the patties in a hot pan over high heat for 5 minutes on each side (I added a slide of cheese after turning).
+- Season the patties with sea salt and cook the patties in a hot frying pan over high heat for 5 minutes on each side (I added a slice of cheese after turning).